For some reason that goddamn Walmart star makes it look like Amber is either drunk or has just had the best brainstorm ever

 Quick, do the flex that somehow throws everyone off of you.

 That’s exactly what I thought of. or this.

 I think a new episode just got out to.

 Suck it everyone who thought Malaya would get knocked out from one hit.
 Or give up.
-Or run away.
-Bitch is stubborn and tough as nails.
+Or run away. bongo is stubborn and tough as nails.

 And it’s nice to see Amazi-Girl’s confidence waiver in the face of Sal’s confidence.
 She’s way too full of herself and completely out of control and she needs to realise that.

 I underestimated her I’ll admit it, but I doubt that’s actually enough to keep her still.

 It might have been, if a resurgent Malaya hadn’t jumped her.
 Now, it’s on like Donkey Kong.